 If you are riding in a situation of concern, do you cover your brakes – that is, do you hold your hand and foot over the brake levers?

-The idea of covering your brakes is that it reduces the vital reaction time of applying your brakes.
+The notion of covering your brakes is that it reduces vital reaction time for applying the brakes.

 Situations where you should think about covering your brakes are:

 - In heavy traffic where anything can happen such as sudden lane changes or traffic coming to a halt, even on a highway;

 - riding through suburban streets where cars may not see you and pull out in front of you from an intersection;

 - riding down a country road where you expect a kangaroo, deer or other fauna to suddenly appear from the bushes; and

 - when you perceive an erratic driver in traffic who you suspect may suddenly do something stupid.